-Empirical power calculations for several known non-syndromic hearing loss genes using the CHP method as well as for individual SNV are summarized by contour plots as displayed in Figures 1.
-Power analysis on LOD and HLOD suggests that CHP is substantially more powerful for all models in the presence of intra- (Figure 1C) and inter-family allelic heterogeneity (Figures 1A–1C).
-Specifically for an autosomal recessive model with allelic heterogeneity, i.e. compound heterozygotes, and also with locus heterogeneity of 50%, it requires 12 families for CHP to achieve a power of 90% for gene SLC26A4, while analyzing individual SNVs requires >50 families to achieve the same power at a significance level of α=0.05.
+Empirical type I error estimates are constantly zero for all tested scenarios, assuring that there is no inflation of the test statistic in the presence of within-gene recombination, strong inter-marker LD or missing genotype data.
+Empirical power calculations for several known non-syndromic hearing loss genes using the CHP method as well as for individual SNV are summarized by contour plots (Figures 2).
+Power analysis based-on LOD and HLOD suggests that CHP is substantially more powerful for all models in the presence of intra- (Figure 2C) and inter-family allelic heterogeneity (Figures 2A–2C).
+For example to detect linkage with the SLC26A4 gene using an autosomal recessive model with allelic heterogeneity, i.e. compound heterozygotes, and also with locus heterogeneity of 50%, 12 families are required for the CHP method to achieve a power of 90%, while analyzing individual SNVs requires >50 families to achieve the same power at a genome wide significance level of α=0.05.
+Additionally, although multipoint linkage analysis is more powerful than analyzing SNVs, the CHP method is considerably more powerful than multipoint linkage analysis (Table S1).

+For sequence data, variants are sometimes missing due to the inability to call variants or during quality control, variant calls are removed because of poor quality data.
+Therefore we also estimated sample size requirements for the CHP method when causal variants are missing from sequence data in a large proportion of families, i.e. 75%.
+The CHP method can tolerates missing data and is also always more power than the SNV method when data is missing (Table 1).

 Discussion

-For linkage analysis, correct specification of marker allele frequency is crucial to controlling for type I error and reducing type II error13.
-The number of founders with available genotypes in data for linkage analysis might often be too small to obtain a sufficiently accurate allele frequency estimate, thus we recommend the input VCF file be annotated with external source of MAF information such as from 1000 genomes or Exome Variant Server.
+For linkage analysis, correct specification of marker allele frequency is crucial for controlling type I error and reducing type II error13.
+The number of founders with available genotypes in data for linkage analysis might often be too small to obtain a sufficiently accurate allele frequency estimate, thus we recommend the input VCF file be annotated with an external source of MAF information, e.g. 1000 genomes or Exome Variant Server.
 For some populations MAF information may not be available and frequencies estimated from founders have to be used.